This ranking attempts to identify the best overall colleges for each major by looking at a combination of ten different factors.

 This measure of "market-share" not only highlights the schools likely to have the most resources to dedicate to a major but also serves as a proxy for which schools students and their families have chosen in the past.
 People vote with their wallet, so paying attention to where students and parents are choosing to pay tuition is an important signal.

 While this ranking is focused on undergraduate programs, a college that has significant graduate and doctoral level programs indicates a college that is even more focused on a particular major.
 This can mean more resources available to all students, not least of which is access to an expanded group of professors and research opportunities.
-To measure this, we use the same "market-share" approach as we did above, but do it for both graduate students studying that major and doctoral students.
+To measure this, we use the same "market-share" approach as we did above, but do it for both graduate students and doctoral students studying that major.

 Related Major Concentration (mPower Index)